Game Preview: Cougars vs. Rockets

 Prince George Cougars News Release

-PRINCE GEORGE - Tonight, the Prince George Cougars will try to get back in the win column as they begin a three-game home-stand against the Kelowna Rockets.
+PRINCE GEORGE - Tonight, the Prince George Cougars will try to make it back-to-back wins as they take on the Kelowna Rockets in the back half of a double header.

 -